Pape98/video-tagging-tool/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+The login information is provided below for testing purposes:

+  - username: test
+  - password: test

 ### Prerequisites